 \subsection{MTM transition kernel}

 The non-log-concavity and potential multimodality of the posterior~\eqref{eq:posterior} is the second major difficulty to be addressed.
 After a discussion on state-of-the-art methods, we will propose a MTM kernel.
 In practice, samplers such as MH, MALA, HMC or even PMALA fail to explore the full distribution when modes are far away: they get stuck in one.
 Alternative MCMC algorithms dedicated to multimodal distributions have been proposed in the literature.
 Tempering-based samplers, e.g., the Equi-Energy Sampler~\cite{kou_equi-energy_2006} and the Adaptive Parallel Tempering Algorithm~\cite{miasojedow_adaptive_2013}, run parallel interacting Markov chains at different temperatures.
 High temperature chains can navigate between modes and only one chain at low temperature is actually used for estimations.
 Other methods consider an augmented distribution with a latent mode index and sample it with two kernels: a local kernel explores around a mode and a jump kernel permits jumps between modes.
 Such methods include Darting MC (DMC)~\cite{andricioaei_smart_2001}, Jumping Adaptative Multimodal Sampler (JAMS)~\cite{pompe_framework_2020}, Regeneration Darting MC (RDMC)~\cite{ahn_distributed_2013} and Wormhole HMC (WHMC)~\cite{lan_wormhole_2014}.
+WHMC is a particular case of the Riemannian Manifold Hamiltonian Monte Carlo algorithm~\cite{girolami_riemann_2011}.
+The metric of the corresponding manifold combines the standard Euclidean distance and a wormhole metric that shortens the distances between already identified modes, which simplifies transitions from one to another.
 DMC and JAMS require a prior identification of the distribution modes by some optimization methods.
 RDMC and WHMC allow running optimization methods in parallel to the sampler and update the distribution and the sampler parameters at random regeneration times~\cite{gilks_adaptive_1998}.
 A more complete review of samplers dedicated to multimodal distributions is available in~\cite{pompe_framework_2020}.
 Most of these methods are computationally very expensive or rely on optimization methods to identify the modes.
 When $\approxf$ covers multiple decades and is non-linear, the posterior~\eqref{eq:posterior} has potentially many modes with only a few of significant weight in the distribution.
 The identification of relevant modes with standard optimization methods is difficult.